Dr Khalid Beshir

 Dr Beshir previously worked on EDCTP-funded WANECAM project on Clinical trial of four Artemisinin Combination Therapies (ACT) in west Africa.
 Dr Beshir also worked on molecular evaluation of the efficacy of ACTs as well as Seasonal Malaria Chemoprevention (SMC) therapies in West Africa.
 In both projects, Dr Beshir worked on development of new molecular tools to monitor the emergence of drug resistance parasites to both ACTs and SMCs.

 Dr Beshir is also involved in teaching both within LSHTM and externally, and supervision of MSc and PhD students.
-Dr Beshir is also a member of LSHTM ethics commitee and member of EDI in ITD Faculty.
+Dr Beshir is also a member of LSHTM ethics commitee and co-chair of EDI in ITD Faculty.

 Affiliations